Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

     The ![Sort](../../Assets/Icons/Sort04.png "[Sort]") (Sort) button is displayed after each module/plugin name.

 2. Click the ![Sort](../../Assets/Icons/Sort04.png "[Sort]") (Sort) button and drag the desired menu entry at the position you prefer.
-    The position on which the menu entry will be inserted, is indicated by a dash.
+    The position on which the menu entry will be inserted is indicated by a dash.

     ![Sort menu entries](../../Assets/Screenshots/Core1Platform/UsingCore1/SortApps.png "[Sort menu entries]")